Glendale Pedestrian Accident Lawyers

 We’ll tell you if you have a case or not, call (888) 488-1391 — We’re here 24 hours a day.

 Nestled in Southern California, the city of Glendale boasts a rich cultural mosaic and a vibrant urban landscape that brings over 180,000 people to call it home.
 In this dynamic urban environment, pedestrian safety emerges as a pressing concern.
-With a deep understanding of pedestrian accident laws, our Glendale pedestrian accident lawyers have the expertise needed to ensure that your rights are protected and your recovery is prioritized.
-Call Arash Law today at (888) 488-1391 to schedule a free consultation with one of our award-winning attorneys.
+With a deep understanding of pedestrian accident laws, our Glendale pedestrian accident lawyers can advocate for your rights and assist you in pursuing compensation for your injuries and other losses.
+Call Arash Law at (888) 488-1391 to schedule a free initial consultation with one of our attorneys.

 Settlement in a motor vehicle versus pedestrian accident; client, suffered facial and spinal injuries.– JUDD ROSS ALLEN

 The U.S. Department of Transportation has noted a troubling increase in pedestrian fatalities across the nation.
-NHTSA statistics in 2021 depicted a sobering situation in the country.
+NHTSA statistics in 2023 depicted a sobering situation in the country.
+Here are some key statistics that highlight the scope of pedestrian accidents in the United States and California:

 - On average, a pedestrian loses their life in a traffic accident every hour.